Robert Bailey

 In Los Angeles, he earned critical acclaim for his direction of John Bishop’s Borderline (winner of six DramaLogue Awards), Jeffrey Hatcher’s adaptation of The Turn of the Screw, Eugene O’Neill’s A Touch of the Poet and Kenneth Lonergan’s Lobby Hero; and for his performances as an actor in Frank Wedekind’s Lulu, J.T.
 Rogers’ Madagascar, David Rabe’s A Question of Mercy, and Charles L. Mee’s Big Love.

 Robert Bailey has been on the faculty of the University of Southern California School of Dramatic Arts since 2010.
+He has performed In Some Dark Valley in multiple California venues and at the White Bear Theatre in London, and was awarded Best Solo Performance 2025 by both the Los Angeles Drama Critics Circle and Stage Raw.

 Billy Siegenfeld